How to Visit Rio Lagartos Yucatan Mexico in 2025

 Rio Lagartos Boat Tour

-As we sailed out onto the lagoon and into the waterways, our captain shared some background information about the reserve and town.
-Your guide will also help point out any native bird species or intriguing sights.
+Once you set sail out onto the lagoon and into the waterways, your captain will share some background information about the reserve and town.

-My friend and I were pretty lucky – we spotted crocodiles, pelicans, cranes, and flamingos within the mangroves and around the flatter wetlands.
+My friend and I were pretty lucky–we spotted crocodiles, pelicans, cranes, and flamingos within the mangroves and around the flatter wetlands.

 Flamingo Lagoon

-The last part of the tour took us into the shallower part of the river near Las Coloradas.
-Wild Rio Lagartos flamingos nest here and all of them are that startling pink color!
+The last part of the tour takes you into the shallower part of the river near Las Coloradas.

 Once done with admiring the flamingos, we got to stop briefly at the backside of Las Coloradas for more pictures.